Extended Producer Responsibility (EPR)

 How local authority payments work

-Under EPR schemes, producers are required to fund the full cost of collecting, sorting and recycling packaging waste managed by local authorities.
-These payments are designed to shift the financial burden of waste management from taxpayers to producers.
+Under EPR schemes, organisations are required to fund the full cost of collecting, sorting and recycling packaging waste managed by local authorities.

 Calculation and administration of payments